colestantinople/Goose-Tutorial/README.md

 ## Further information

 An extended demo can be found in the `index.html` file.
+It should be run on a local web server, I recommend using the NodeJS `http-server` package as a simple means to do so.